 Written by Rifqi Hakim

 CEO of Jamban, Rifqi Hakim said, “The idea is to create public toilets that have standard features which are hygiene, comfortable and integrated with technology such as apps and IOT.”
-As he continued that the features went to combine hardware (toilets) and software (apps) aiming to track toilet condition, to get users feedback on a real-time basis, and to provide cashless for those who used the facility.
+He continued that the features combine hardware (toilets) and software (apps) aiming to track toilet condition, to get user feedback on a real-time basis, and to provide cashless service for those who use the facility.

 Why Jamban?
 “The name Jamban is unique.
 We want to spread original Indonesian name that is easy to remember.
-Jamban is often associated with dirty, bad odor, and wet.
-And we want to change that paradigm and stigma.
-It is our target to make Jamban brand beyond an ordinary toilet,” told the CEO.
+Jamban is often seen as dirty, smelly, and wet.
+We want to change that paradigm and stigma.
+It is our target to make Jamban brand beyond an ordinary toilet” told the CEO.

 “We really hope that Jamban can be a solution for problematic situations in Indonesia particularly in the sanitation sector as well as to give a positive impact to societies,” closed Rifqi Hakim.

 Business Leadership Executive MBA (BLEMBA) is a graduate degree program designed to help professionals gain better understanding on business and management functions.
 Established in 2007, BLEMBA program has now more than 800 graduates working at large corporations or owning their own business.